Twilight in the afternoon and twilight in the morning are yelping beautiful, especially now!

 Shortly after the sun sets in the southwest, look to the northeast to spot brilliant planet Jupiter.
 Later, at 8:03 p.m. today, Sirius, the brightest star in our skies, climbs above the southeastern horizon.

 According to an ancient Greek legend, there's a two-week period of tranquility that surrounds the winter solstice.
 Known as "halcyon days," they begin today and last until the Dec.
-28. Be outdoors at dawn and dusk and you will know the meaning of halcyon days.
+28.

 To contact Judy Isacoff go to www.naturesturn.org